BEIJING SPORTS UNIVERSITY (北京体育大学)

 THE SHANGHAI RESTORATION PROJECT

 Drawing its inspiration from jazz bands in Shanghai during the 1920s and 1930s, the Shanghai Restoration Project is renowned for its creative blend of Chinese culture with Western hip-hop and electronica.
-The group’s evening performance at the Smithsonian Folklife Festival on June 29 will feature Dave Liang, an Emmy award-winning producer who created the group in 2005; Jamahl Richardson, a music and video producer; and Zhang Le 张乐, a jazz singer from Shanghai.
+The group’s evening performance at the Smithsonian Folklife Festival's Diaspora Day featured Dave Liang, an Emmy award-winning producer who created the group in 2005; Jamahl Richardson, a music and video producer; and Zhang Le 张乐, a jazz singer from Shanghai.

 WU MAN AND FRIENDS